 This is a fundamental course involving relationships of elements common to threedimensional visual arts.
-Exercises will be given in geometric and biomorphic shapes.
-Various mediums and fabrication techniques will be explored, including the use of mat-board, wood, plaster and paint.
+Course assignments will explore design elements and principles.
+Various mediums and fabrication techniques will be explored, including (but not limited to) the use of wire, paper, cardboard and plastics.